LeoJuguet/report-internship2024/report.typ

 *Expanding the array:* A first approach is to define a variable for each cell of an array.
 This can work in Jasmin because arrays have a fixed size.
-However, this will be memory-consuming, and there is a risk of slowing down the analysis, because the analysis has to iterate over all cells when we do an assignment with an index that has an overapproximation value in the analysis.
+However, this will be memory-consuming, and there is a risk of slowing down the analysis, because the analysis has to iterate over all cells when we do an assignment with an index that has an overapproximation value in the analysis, and this ask to unroll loops.

 *Array smashing:* This approach abstracts a variable by a single variable that represents the entire content of the array, but this will not work in your case to prove the initialization.